jcwang587/math-modeling/docs/01_liter-prog.md

 **MATLAB**, a popular programming language in STEM research, provides the MATLAB Live Editor as a tool to create MATLAB Live Scripts.
 These scripts, identified by the `.mlx` file extension, integrate formatted text and computational code into a single, publishable file.
 Within these scripts, a simplified version of Markdown and LaTeX is used to format text.
 MATLAB Live Scripts can be created both locally with the desktop version of MATLAB and online using MATLAB Online, making them convenient for instructional use and collaboration.

-The figure below shows an example of the MATLAB Live Editor in action.
-The left-hand side of the interface allows users to input and edit code, formatted text, and equations using LaTeX, while the right-hand side displays the results of the executed code in real time.
-This dual-panel layout facilitates a seamless workflow, enabling users to combine narrative descriptions with computational output.
-MATLAB Live Scripts are particularly useful for creating interactive tutorials, documenting research workflows, and sharing reproducible analyses, as they integrate code, results, and explanatory text into a single, organized document.

 ```{figure} _static/fig1-1.png
 :height: 400px
 :name: figure_example